wyann99/presentation/annual-report/PITCHME.md

 ---
 ## Challenge
 - Engineering improvements fall behind in business progress
-- Application engineers were not aware of how to building data, which make data analysis painful
+- Application engineers were not aware of how to building data for business analysis
 - Tech legacy and debt for historical reasons
-- Mannual QA process
+- Manual QA process, hard for rapid iteration
 ---
 ## Solution
 - Train and coach members